A guide to ‘Purchase Necessary’ promotions

 Swipe to win/automatic entry

-- You’re entered into a prize draw when you buy a certain product and swipe your loyalty card (Nectar, Tesco, Superdrug etc) when you pay.
+- For a Swipe-to-win, you’re entered into a prize draw when you buy a certain product and swipe/scan your loyalty card or app (Nectar, Tesco, Superdrug, BPMe, Shell etc) when you pay.
 It might also be hosted online, where purchase of a certain product automatically enters you into a prize draw.

 - With these promotions, even people who don’t want the prize and know nothing about the competition will be in the draw, so chances of winning are minimal – there’s also the risk that a car will be awarded to someone without a driving license, or an 18 year old student will win a family holiday for 4!

-- Just to prove that people DO win ‘swipe-to-win’ comps though, a Compers News member won a Vauxhall Adam car in a Tesco/Mars promotion!
+- Just to prove that people DO win ‘swipe-to-win’ comps though, a Compers News member won a Vauxhall car in a Tesco/Mars promotion a few years ago!

 Phone and Text competitions

-- Most magazines and newspapers have gone down the text entry route to get revenue – some texts can cost £2 or more, but this means that entry numbers will be low!
+- Most magazines and newspapers have moved from postal entry to text entry for their prize promotions to increase their revenue – some texts can cost £2 or more, but this means that entry numbers will be low!

-- Check T&Cs for call cost – sometimes it’s well hidden.
+- Check T&Cs for the call or message cost – sometimes it’s well hidden!

 - Beware text comps advertised in local papers or on local radio – they might actually be hosted across nationwide publications, meaning a slim chance of winning.